wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

 > [!info]
 >
 > Please note we are only really working with the `send()` method, and even so, we
-> don't need to understand every type involved thanks to our relaiance on the
+> don't need to understand every type involved thanks to our reliance on the
 > already implemented `OpenAIClient`.

 We will update our `App` widget to hold the copy of this we mentioned: